sfandres/timing-pytorch/README.md

-# pytorch-timing-example
+# Timing PyTorch on clusters
-This repository has been created for timing purposes of PyTorch scripts running on a cluster.
+This repository has been created for timing purposes to run PyTorch scripts on a cluster.

 ## Getting started